kmorrisongr/biol12_lab3_part2_analysis/README.md

 4. Plot average residual magnitude (how far off the answer key were the students?) vs image number for each cell cycle phase.

-5. Examine images students were the most off on.
+5. Examine compiled/images students were the most off on.

 ### Overall Average Counts (All Phases)